Education

 Student Teaching Abroad: India and Mexico

 Students may apply to student teach at international schools in Mussoorie or Kodiakanal, India and Cuernavaca, Mexico.
 Students must apply for a student teaching abroad placement by Oct.
 1 one year in advance of the academic year in which the placement will be made.
 Applicants are screened by the Director of Student Teaching Abroad.
 Applicants must carry a minimum overall and content area GPA of 3.3, and in addition to all other requirements for student teaching, students must be recommended by the chairs of their content area department(s) and the Education Department.
 Mexico applicants are expected to have completed the St. Olaf language requirement in Spanish or to have equivalent Spanish proficiency.
 Final acceptance to the student teaching abroad program is dependent upon approval from the international school and the availability of an appropriate placement.
 These placements meet all the requirements for Minnesota licensure.
-India placements are offered annually in the fall semester and Mexico placements are offered in both fall and spring semesters.
+India and Mexico placements are offered annually in the fall semester.
 Contact Elizabeth Leer, Director of Student Teaching Abroad, for further information.